 Exercise, Nutrition & Self-care

-A home exercise program has been developed to help you improve your strength, endurance and range of motion prior to your surgery.
+A home exercise program for hips and knees has been developed to help you improve your strength, endurance and range of motion prior to your surgery.
 These exercises are designed to strengthen and condition your muscles and improve your breathing.
 Many of these are the same exercises you’ll be encouraged to do after surgery.
 We have learned that if your body is conditioned to do these exercises before surgery, they are easier to perform after surgery.
 In addition, by strengthening and conditioning your muscles and improving your breathing pre-operatively, post-operative recovery tends to be faster and easier.

 If a particular exercise aggravates your underlying condition or causes pain, do not do it.
 Pain is your body “talking” to yourself.
 We encourage gentle persistence and discourage pain.